coreboot/coreboot/Documentation/tutorial/part2.md

 Open `id_rsa.pub`, copy all contents and paste into the textbox under "Add SSH Public Key" in the https://review.coreboot.org webpage.

-## Part 2b: Setting up an HTTP Password
+## Step 2b: Set up an HTTP Password

 Alternatively, instead of using SSH keys, you can use an HTTP password.
 To do so, after you select your name and click on **Settings** on the left-hand side, rather